State Guide

 Public records law

 Illinois's public records framework is the Freedom of Information Act (FOIA), codified at 5 ILCS 140/1 et seq.
 The Act requires government bodies to respond to records requests within five business days, with a possible five-day extension.
-Unlike some states, Illinois FOIA applies to all "public bodies" including state agencies, units of local government, and school districts.
+Illinois FOIA applies to all "public bodies" including state agencies, units of local government, and school districts.

 Official public record sources in Illinois